Peter Sonski 2024 presidential campaign: Results

-Peter Sonski attained 47,070 votes for president of the United States, comprising 0.03% of the total votes cast.
-Sonski did best in states where he was on the ballot, with Ohio being his best state.
+Sonski received 47,070 votes for president, 0.03 percent of the total votes cast.
+He did best in states where he was on the ballot, and Ohio was his best state.

 Political positions

-As a proponent of Christian democracy, Sonski supports a consistent life ethic, being against abortion, capital punishment, and euthanasia.
-He additionally supports social justice initiatives.
-He is against the legalization of same sex marriage and believes that gay couples should not have the same adoption rights as straight couples.
-He has endorsed Robert P. George's initiative to rebrand June as Fidelity Month.
-He believes the US should continue to support Ukraine.
+As a proponent of Christian democracy, Sonski supports a consistent life ethic and opposes abortion, capital punishment, and euthanasia.
+He supports social-justice initiatives.
+Sonski opposes the legalization of same-sex marriage and believes that gay couples should not have the same adoption rights as heterosexual couples.
+He has endorsed Robert P. George's initiative to celebrate June as Fidelity Month, and believes that the U.S. should continue to support Ukraine.